Entry Requirements

 (A copy of your award and results are required)

-*Students can still apply to study at CIT prior to receiving their certificate; however, acceptance cannot be confirmed until International Services Unit has received a copy of the certificate.
+*Students can still apply to study at CIT prior to receiving their certificate; however, acceptance cannot be confirmed until International Student Services Unit has received a copy of the certificate.

 Adult Entry